-Reduction targets and measures to achieve them are proposed.
-Efforts are also made to offer products and services with a lower environmental impact.
+Reduction targets and

+measures to achieve clients are exposed to the impacts of climate Efforts are also made to change, so actions are defined to manage the offer products and risks and opportunities services with a lower environmental impact. arising from climate change.